 - Blogs, broken down into everything from informational and educational posts like how-tos and listicles as well as news stories and thought leadership.

 - Case studies.

 The former two content types are broad and ubiquitous across both B2B and B2C spaces, whereas the latter two lean more naturally on B2B.

 Moreover, different content types affix themselves to different stages of the sales funnel.
 You’ll need to include a strong mix of awareness and discovery-focused SEO-optimized blog content and video balanced with product guides and case studies that revolve around your products, services, and business processes.

 This illustrates both “what our business knows, and our expertise” combined with “what we do, and how we can help you”.

 3. Don’t neglect existing content

-Delving into the site’s back catalogue of older posts can provide numerous opportunities for improving and repurposing old content, bringing it in line with current best practices.
+Delving into the site’s back catalog of older posts can provide numerous opportunities for improving and repurposing old content, bringing it in line with current best practices.

 Consider making the following improvements to old content:

 - Checking spelling, punctuation, grammar, formatting, and readability.